-Proposition 2 1⁄2, passed by the Commonwealth of Massachusetts in 1980, states that the annual increase of the tax levy for the City of Newton cannot exceed 2 1⁄2 percent of the prior year's tax levy, in addition to the total amount attributable to taxes raised from new real property.
+Proposition 21⁄2, passed by the Commonwealth of Massachusetts in 1980, states that the annual increase of the tax levy for the City of Newton cannot exceed 21⁄2 percent of the prior year's tax levy, in addition to the total amount attributable to taxes raised from new real property.
 As shown above, property taxes account for the largest funding source for the City's total operating revenue.
 The City's policy is to utilize the maximum increase allowed by the Commonwealth to aid in funding municipal expenditures.
-This tax revenue also includes a projected increase of \$3M from "new growth or redevelopment".
+FY2017 Property Tax Revenue is estimated to total \$313.8 million including a projection of \$4.0 million from "new growth or redevelopment".